Golden hamster: Behavior

-Hamsters are very territorial and intolerant of each other; attacks against each other are commonplace.
+A solitary species, Syrian hamsters are very territorial and intolerant of each other; attacks against each other are commonplace.
 Exceptions do occur, usually when a female and male meet when the female is in heat, but even so, the female may attack the male after mating.
-Even siblings, once mature, may attack one another.
 In captivity, babies are separated from their mother and by sex after four weeks, as they sexually mature at four to five weeks old.
 Same-sex groups of siblings can stay with each other until they are about eight weeks old, at which point they will become territorial and fight with one another, sometimes to the death.
 Infanticide is not uncommon among female golden hamsters.
-In captivity, they may kill and eat healthy young as a result of the pups interacting with humans, for any foreign scent is treated as a threat.
+In captivity, they may kill and eat healthy young as a result of the pups interacting with humans, as any foreign scent is treated as a threat.
 Females also eat their dead young in the wild.

-Golden hamsters mark their burrows with secretions from special scent glands on their hips, termed flank glands.
+Golden hamsters mark their burrows with secretions from special scent glands on their hips called flank glands.
 Male hamsters in particular lick their bodies near the glands, creating damp spots on the fur, then drag their sides along objects to mark their territory.
 Females also use bodily secretions and feces.